YashM7/portfolio/README.md

 2. Install dependencies:

+    ```bash
     npm install

 3. Start the development server:

+    ```bash
     npm run dev

 The portfolio will be available at http://localhost:5173 by default.

 ## Technologies Used

-React
+- React
-Vite
+- Vite
-Tailwind CSS
+- Tailwind CSS